 Star vs. the Forces of Evil is one of my favorite series, despite being a Western cartoon.
-And great news–it’s kicking off its fourth season with a 2-hour special on Saturday, 15 July!
+And great news–it’s been renewed for a fourth season, and will begin airing its third season with a 2-hour special on Saturday, 15 July!
 Just how good is this news?
 Well, a certain somebody might even schedule a day off from work in order to watch in unfettered bliss. . .
 Don’t recognize the show’s name?
 Again, this is a Western cartoon–although one admittedly inspired by anime–airing on Disney XD.
 I had meant to review it before, but just never got around to it.
 And I apologize for my tardiness, because this show deserves loud praise.

 Star Butterfly is an adolescent princess (14 years old) from an alternate dimension called Mewni.
 She is the product of two very different families, with her mother’s side representing cultured sophistication and her father leading hordes of howling barbarians.
 Showcasing her heritage, Star manages to set fire to her own castle, prompting her family to send her to earth as an exchange student.
 She is accompanied on this journey by Glossaryck, a magical being who lives inside Star’s spellbook and acts as her tutor and would-be mentor.
 Glossaryck has actually been instructing her mother’s family in the magical arts for many generations, offering Star a living testament of loyalty.
 (On earth, such famtrads would likely see Star called an hereditary witch.)
 But, being young, Star prefers to eschew instruction in favor of learning things the hard way.